PKua007/rampack/doc/observables.md

 ## Binning types

 Binning type dictates how various types of observables are calculated.
 Most importantly, it defines what *distance* between particles means.
-Binning type is chosen for example when using [class `pair_density_correlation`](#class-pair_density_correlation).
-There, it decides what type of correlation is probed - radial, transversal, cylindrical, etc. It can also restrict which pairs of particles should be selected at all - for example, [class `layerwise_radial`](#class-layerwise_radial) takes into account only particles from the same layers.
+Binning type is chosen, for example, when using [class `pair_density_correlation`](#class-pair_density_correlation).
+There, it decides what type of correlation is probed - radial, transversal, etc. It can also restrict which pairs of particles should be selected at all - for example, [class `layerwise_radial`](#class-layerwise_radial) takes into account only particles from the same layers.

 There are the following types of binning:
 * [Class `radial`](#class-radial)